cardano-foundation/CIPs/CIP-0043/README.md

 * It requires 'rolling your own crypto', rather than re-using existing implementations.
 This has been shown historically to be a bad idea;
-  furthermore, if existing implementations have undergone review and audit, and such re-implementations would not benefit.
+  furthermore, if existing implementations have undergone review and audit, any such re-implementations would not benefit, or gain the same assurances.
 * It would be significantly costlier, as the computation would happen in Plutus Core.
 Given the significant on-chain size restrictions, this would likely be too costly for general use: many such schemes rely on large precomputed